 Rowing is one of a handful of sports with emerging opportunities for athletes with intellectual disability to compete at a high level at Local, Regional, National and International events.
 If you are interested please contact us.
 For a complete list of USRowing Events, which may offer opportunities for the newly recognized “ID” class visit: www.usrowing.org.

 Join the Athletes Without Limits DC Rowing Team (DC, Maryland, Virginia)

 Athletes Without Limits partnered with DC Strokes, the US Paralympic Military Program and USRowing’s America Rows program to start an Athletes Without Limits Integrated Rowing Team.
-If you live in the DC, Maryland or Virginia area and are interested in participating in our learn to row or competitive programs please contact us. and learn more on our DC Team Page.
+If you live in the DC, Maryland or Virginia area and are interested in participating in our learn to row or competitive programs check out our DC Sports Website.

 INAS Rowing with Athletes Without Limits

 (Inas) introduced indoor rowing (on ergometers) as a demonstration sport at the 2009 Global Games where US swimmer Gail Morning ranked in the top 12 on the 1,000m ergometer challenge.
 Since then the sport has grown to include on water racing.
 Athletes Without Limits organizes trips to Inas rowing events based on interest.
 Athletes must apply for Inas Eligibility.
-Competitions are held according to the rules of and officiated by the International Federation of Rowing Associations (FISA) and Inas.
+Competitions are held according to the rules of and officiated by the World Rowing (FISA) and Inas.

 Other Rowing Opportunities throughout the US